schlatterbeck/pgapy/README.rst

-To get you started, I've included some very simple examples in ``examples``, e.g., ``one-max.py`` implements the "Maxbit" example similar to one in the PGAPack documentation.
+To get you started, I've included some very simple examples in ``examples``, e.g., ``one-max.py`` implements the "Maxbit" example `similar to one in the PGAPack documentation`_.
 The examples were inspired by the book "Genetic Algorithms in Python" but are written from scratch and don't include any code from the book.
 The examples illustrates several points: